markomlikota/markomlikota.github.io/page_teaching_PhDapps.markdown

 All applications to the PhD program at the Geneva Graduate Institute are channeled through the Institute's application portal (click [[here]][AdmissionsWebsiteLink] for more information).
 The professors jointly evaluate the applications and decide on admission.
-They are not able to decide individually about admission or to commit to supervise students who have not yet been admitted.
+They are not able to commit to supervise students who have not yet been admitted.
-Please contact our admission office at prospective@graduateinstitute.ch for more information about the application process and on how to fulfil the requirements for the Swiss Scholarship program.
+Please contact our admission office at admission@graduateinstitute.ch for more information about the application process.

+All this also holds for applications to the Swiss Government Excellence Scholarship through the Geneva Graduate Institute.
+You may submit your application to the Institute in the admission round with a deadline of 15 October.
+If your application is successful, you will receive:

+- an official letter confirming your conditional admission (subject to the award of the Swiss Government Excellence Scholarship), and

+- the assignment of a potential supervisor.

+Together, these documents will enable you to meet the eligibility requirements of the scholarship.